 How we measure progress

-Monitoring and evaluation is a key component of this project and the measurement of progress against indicators will be achieved by a number of complementary methods, including impact surveys, post-Mass Drug Administration coverage surveys (to verify the true coverage achieved), routine data collected by the health system, supervision checklists, programme/district reports and financial reports.
-Regular updates on progress will be shared on this website.
+The significant progress that has been made towards trachoma elimination is an example of how by working together, the Commonwealth can bring positive change on a large scale.
+Monitoring and evaluation is a key component of this project and the measurement of progress against indicators will be achieved by a number of complementary methods, including impact surveys, post-mass drug administration coverage surveys (to verify the true coverage achieved), routine data collected by the health system, supervision checklists, programme/district reports and financial reports.
+Regular updates on progress are shared on this website.